adam-bauer-34/adam-bauer-34.github.io/index.md

 ---

+**Announcements:**
+- I was hired at Columbia Business School as a Pre-doctoral research scientist!
-**Announcement:** My last ever paper in astrophysics was published in the *The Astrophysical Journal*!
+- My last ever paper in astrophysics was published in the *The Astrophysical Journal*!
 Check it out: [*Spherical accretion in alternative theories of gravity*](https://doi.org/10.3847/1538-4357/ac3a03)

 ---